mbo_utilities: User Guide#

 Stitched shape: (550, 448)

-ROI 1 only: (550, 224)
+ROI 1 shape: (550, 224)

 Light-beads-microscopy acquisition typically results in each z-plane having a spatial shift relative to adjacent planes.
 This can be corrected automatically by setting register_z=True.